Nintendo Campus Challenge: 1992 games

-The SNES Campus Challenge cart has an unusual shape, with the PCB board parallel to the SNES.
+The SNES Campus Challenge cart has an unusual shape, with the PCB parallel to the SNES.
 The cart has four ROM chips, presumably three for each game plus the additional one to link them all together.
 It also has the DSP-1 chip, which is used in Pilotwings.
 There is a set of eight switches, which were likely used to adjust the settings in the game, although they seemed to have no effect when changed.
 A phone jack is present, likely to relay the scores to a Nintendo server to determine the grand prize winner.

 The rules are the same as the 1991 version, except with three SNES minigames.
 The first minigame of the competition is Super Mario World, where players must collect 50 coins (very similar to Nintendo World Championships' first minigame, Super Mario Bros.).
 The second game is a version of F-Zero, where players must complete two laps.
 The final minigame is Pilotwings, where players must land on two targets successfully.
 Once time expires, a player's score is totaled using the following formula: